 - People with certain other developmental disorders, such as Fragile X syndrome.

-For more information about autism, see the links on the next page.
+For more information about autism, see the links below.